SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-search.md

 From an end user point of view, search is scoped to the current geo location.
 When users perform searches from a site hosted in North America, they will only see results from the North America geo location.
 Searches from a site hosted in Europe will return results from sites in the Europe geo location.

+> [!NOTE]
-> **Note:** In the future, search will be Multi-Geo aware.
+> In the future, search will be Multi-Geo aware.
 A search query run from any location within the tenant will search all geo locations within the tenant and return combined results.

 ## Working with search programmatically in a Multi-Geo tenant
 Working with search programmatically is similar to the end user search experience.
 If you perform a search query, you'll only get results for the geo location in which you run the query.
 Your applications can, however, perform Multi-Geo tenant searches.
 To do this, iterate over the geo locations in your tenant, issue the same search query in each geo location, and then concatenate the results.